telefonicaid/fiware-aiakos/README.rst

 ============

 First of all, for POST request to Aiakos you need to fill x-auth-token header.
-The header x-auth-token is mandatory because Aiakos have to validate against infrastructure the permissions to upload a key.
+The header x-auth-token is mandatory because Aiakos have to be validated against FIWARE Lab Authentication Service to upload a key.
 The token should be requested to keystone with a valid admin-<region> user as follows:

 ::